-Where facilities to hold boxes, parcels and sealed envelopes in safe custody are made available, it is expected that Licensees SFIs will follow the identification procedures set out in these Guidelines.
+Where facilities to hold boxes, parcels and sealed envelopes in safe custody are made available, it is expected that Licensees will follow the identification procedures set out in these Guidelines.

-(b) New Products, Practices and Technological Developments
+(b) Technological Developments

-- 115 Licensees SFIs should have policies in place and take such measures as may be needed to identify and assess the money laundering and terrorist financing risks that may arise in relation to - (a) the development of new products and new business practices, including new delivery mechanisms; and - (b) the use of new and developing technologies for both new and pre-existing products. - 115.1 Licensees SFIs must undertake the risk assessment prior to the launch or use of such products, practices and technologies, and should take appropriate measures, which are commensurate with the money laundering or terrorism financing risks, to manage and mitigate those risks. - 115.2 Licensees SFIs offering internet-based and/or telephone products and services should ensure that they have reliable and secure methods to verify the identity of their customers.
+Licensees should have policies in place or take such measures as may be needed to prevent the misuse of technological developments in money laundering or terrorist financing schemes.
+Licensees offering Internet-based and/or telephone products and services should ensure that they have reliable and secure methods to verify the identity of their customers.
 The level of verification used should be appropriate to the risks associated with the particular product or service.
-Licensees SFIs should conduct a risk assessment to identify the types and levels of risk associated with their telephone and Internet banking applications and, wherever appropriate, they should implement multi-factor verification measures, layered security, or other controls reasonably calculated to mitigate those risks.
+Licensees should conduct a risk assessment to identify the types and levels of risk associated with their telephone and Internet banking applications and, wherever appropriate, they should implement multi-factor verification measures, layered security, or other controls reasonably calculated to mitigate those risks.